The what, who and how of winter fuel/cold weather payments

-Winter Fuel Payments (often referred to as winter fuel allowances) are given to older people to help them keep warm through the coldest months of the year.
+Winter Fuel Payments (often referred to as winter fuel allowances or heating allowance) are given to older people to help them keep warm through the coldest months of the year.
 They’ve been around since 1997 to help tackle fuel poverty among pensioners – though the jury is out on whether that goal has been achieved.

 What is a winter fuel payment?

 It’s a tax-free annual payment to help older people pay their winter heating bills.

 There are certain requirements relating to age and where you live.
 In October 2021, people who were born on or before 26 September 1955 qualify.

 There was a bit of a furore a few years ago about ex-pats enjoying the winter in sunnier climes and supposedly using their fuel payment to fund their lifestyles.
 However, there are exclusions for those who live in some southern European countries where the average winter temperature is higher than the warmest region of the UK.

 Currently a person has to have lived in the UK for at least one day during the week of 20-26 September 2021.
 It might still be possible to receive the payment if you live in the Great Britain, or if you live in Switzerland or the EEA (European Economic Area) and have a genuine link with the UK.

 There are other exclusions.
 Anyone who has been in hospital for over a year receiving free treatment won’t be eligible for the payment.
 Nor will anyone who happened to be in prison for the whole of the qualifying week.

 Anyone living in a care home won’t receive the payment if they receive certain other benefits, such as Pension Credit.